Anisotropic function estimation using multi-bandwidth Gaussian processes: Preliminaries

-and, for any $y \in [0,1]$, $h$ small such that $y+h \in [0,1]$ and for all $1\leq i \leq d$,
+and, for any $y \in[0,1]$, $h$ small such that $y+h \in[0,1]$ and for all $1\leq i \leq d$,

-For $t \in \mathbb{R}^d$ and a subset $I \subset \{1, \ldots, d\}$ of size $\abs{I} = \tilde{d}$ with $1 \leq \tilde{d} \leq d$, let $t_I$ denote the vector of size $\tilde{d}$ consisting of the coordinates $(t_j : j \in I)$.
+For $t \in\mathbb{R}^d$ and a subset $I \subset\{1, \ldots, d\}$ of size $\llvert I\rrvert = \tilde{d}$ with $1 \leq\tilde{d} \leq d$, let $t_I$~denote the vector of size $\tilde{d}$ consisting of the coordinates $(t_j\dvtx j \in I)$.
 Let $C[0, 1]^I$ denote the subset of $C[0, 1]^d$ consisting of functions $f$ such that $f(t) = g(t_I)$ for some function $g \in C[0, 1]^{\tilde{d}}$.
-Also, let $C^{\bfal}[0, 1]^I$ denote the subset of $C^{\bfal}[0, 1]^d$ consisting of functions $f$ such that $f(t) = g(t_I)$ for some function $g \in C^{\bfal_I}[0, 1]^{\tilde{d}}$.
+Also, let $C^{\bfala}[0, 1]^I$ denote the subset of $C^{\bfala}[0, 1]^d$ consisting of functions $f$ such that $f(t) = g(t_I)$ for some function $g \in C^{\bfal_I}[0, 1]^{\tilde{d}}$.

-The $\epsilon$-covering number $N(\epsilon,S,d)$ of a semi-metric space $S$ relative to the semi-metric $d$ is the minimal number of balls of radius $\epsilon$ needed to cover $S$.
+The $\varepsilon$-covering number $N(\varepsilon,S,d)$ of a semimetric space $S$ relative to the semimetric $d$ is the minimal number of balls of radius $\varepsilon$ needed to cover $S$.
 The logarithm of the covering number is referred to as the entropy.